mhutshow/nodejs_typeorm_crud/README.md

 # API with Node.js + PostgreSQL + TypeORM

-This repository provides a set of guides for building APIs with Node.js, PostgreSQL, and TypeORM.
-Each guide focuses on a specific aspect of API development and provides step-by-step instructions to set up the project.
+This repository provides a overvire for building APIs with Node.js, PostgreSQL, and TypeORM.